thkl/Homematic-Virtual-Interface/plugins/PhilipsTV/README.md

  ```

  The TV has to switched on while the plugin is initializing.
 Otherwise the API ID cannot be fetched from the TV.

- If you switch Off the Actor (Level < 100%), the Ambilight will switched off also, Switching ON the Actor (100%) the Ambilight will swt to automatic mode.
- You may also choose a Color.
+You can setup the Ambilight if the TV is on using the Dimmer and RGB settings.
+You can switch to loung-mode by set the automatic program of the RGB Device to slow cycle.
+You can switch back to internal mode (Ambilight controled by tv image) by set the automatic program to "TV-Simmulation"